spintheweb/framework/stwElements/README.md

 # Spin the Web elements

-This folder defines the core classes that define the base elements of WBML (Webbase Markup Language), the structural foundation of  Spin the Web.
+This folder defines the core classes that define the base elements of WBDL (Webbase Description Language), the structural foundation of  Spin the Web.
 These elements form a hierarchical tree structure, enabling the modeling of a site, areas, pages, and content blocks.

 A **Webbase** is the description of a web application, composed of these elements.
 The `STWSite` element is a singleton—there can be only one `STWSite` in a webbase.
 If a structure does not include an `STWSite`, it is referred to as a **Webbaselet**.

-## Core WBML Base Element
+## Core WBDL Base Element

-**STWElement**: The abstract base class for all WBML elements, providing the core properties and methods below.
+**STWElement**: The abstract base class for all WBDL elements, providing the core properties and methods below.
-All WBML elements derive from `STWElement` share a common set of properties:
+All WBDL elements derive from `STWElement` share a common set of properties:

 | Property     | Type             | Description                                                                 |
 |--------------|------------------|-----------------------------------------------------------------------------|